Core 4.0 Pre-release

 C-CPE 1-1: Privacy and Security of Consumer Health Information

-This standard, which bears a strong resemblance to Core 4 in the previous versions of Core, describes the requirements for the protection of consumer health information (PHI and IIHI in non-workers compensation organizations):
+This standard, which bears a strong resemblance to Core 16 in the previous versions of Core, describes the requirements for the protection of consumer health information (PHI and IIHI in non-workers compensation organizations):

 Submit the following documents, at a minimum:

-The URAC reviewer will interview members of the management team involved in compliance, including the compliance officer.
+The URAC reviewer will interview members of the management team involved in privacy and security, including the compliance officer, IT staff, and others.

 On the day of the validation review, be sure that you have ready for the reviewer all of the BAAs and vendor agreements with individuals and entities with access to or proximal contact with consumer health information.

 The reviewer also will want to see, for each vendor that touches or is near consumer health information, documentation demonstrating that you have made it clear to the vendor the responsibility to protect consumer health information.
 In addition, the review will want to see documentation of how you confirm that the vendor is honoring its responsibility for such protection.